WiMoVE-OSS/docs/docs/setup/manual/route_reflector.md

 rr# show bgp neighbor
 ```

-It should say that the connection to the access point is established.
+It should say that the connection to the access point has been established.